 How to use shea butter?

 Shea butter has become popular in recent years and is now available in several forms.
 It can be used throughout the year to deeply nourish skin and hair.

-Shea butter is proven to make a protective barrier while actively moisturizing the targeted area.
-For example, a lip balm, with this ingredient, protects against future winter cold aggressions, it soothes and protects upstream.
+Shea butter creates a protective barrier while actively moisturizing the targeted area.
+For example, face creams containing shea butter protect the skin against cold temperatures.

 2. Protection of the skin's moisture barrier and elasticity

 Very rich, shea butter forms a protective layer that effectively preserves the skin's moisture barrier to improve the skin's suppleness.

 Find it in

 Is shea butter good for the face?

 High concentrations of fatty acids and vitamins make shea butter an ideal cosmetic ingredient for achieving softer skin.
 It's recommended for dry skin, normal skin and anti-aging routines.